Skip to main content

 Sveltekit

-Sveltekit also provides the load function to initialize the page data on server, and you can also directly use the method instance call apis in the function.
-For example, call apis in +page.server.js.
+Sveltekit also provides the load function for initializing page data on the server side.
+You can also directly use the method instance in the function to call the interface.
+For example, you can call the interface in +page.server.js.

 /** @type {import('./$types').PageServerLoad} */